Shay Facey

 Shay Anthony Facey (born 7 January 1995) is an English footballer who plays as a defender.

 Career

 Manchester City

-Facey joined Manchester City in 2007, where he progressed through the academy system.
+Facey joined Manchester City in 2007, where he progressed through the academy system.But never scored a goal.

 Facey was vice-captain of the U21 Elite Development Squad through their 2013–14 campaign in the absence of Rony Lopes and was nominated for the U21 player of the year award.
 As a result, he signed a two–year contract with the club in April 2014.
 Then, in November 2015, Facey signed another contract extension with the club.

 Loan spells

 Facey joined Manchester City's Major League Soccer sister club New York City FC on a season-long loan in March 2015, after impressing New York manager Jason Kreis who spent time with the club through 2014 and 2015.
 Prior to signing for the club, Facey trained with the side the previous month.
 He made his professional debut on 15 March 2015 as a 79th-minute substitute for Josh Williams during a 2–0 win over the New England Revolution in the team's first home match.
 Six days later on his first professional start, he was sent off in a goalless draw away to the Colorado Rapids for pulling down Juan Edgardo Ramírez.
 Following this, Facey spent two months on the sidelines, due to injury.
 After returning to the first team from injury, Facey quickly regained his first team place and started in number of matches.
 Because of this, on 25 June 2015, Facey confirmed that his contract had been extended to the end of the MLS season.
 Despite sidelined over injury and suspension once more during the season, Facey went on to make 24 appearances in all competition and returned to his parent club at the end of the 2015 season.

 After returning from New York City FC, Facey signed on loan with Championship side, Rotherham United, for the rest of the 2015–16 season.
 Facey made his debut for Rotherham United, where he started the game, in a 2–1 loss against Preston North End.
 He made 5 appearances for Rotherham United during his loan, but failed to score a goal and lost his first team place to Frazer Richardson for the rest of the season.

 On 31 August 2016, Facey signed for Eredivisie side SC Heerenveen on a season-long loan.
 Facey made his SC Heerenveen debut, coming on as a second–half substitute for Jerry St. Juste, in a 3–1 win over FC Twente on 10 September 2016.
 However, on his second appearance for the side, he was sent–off for a second–bookable offence, in a 3–0 win over Roda JC.
 Following this, Facey soon found himself out of the first team after he spent most of the seasons with injuries.
 Around March 2017, Facey left the club over personal circumstances.
 At the end of the 2016–17 season, Facey went on to make four appearances for the side in all competitions.